Codeception/codeception.github.com/docs/04-AcceptanceTests.markdown

 {% endhighlight %}

-See the Selenium module documentation for the full reference.
+See Codeception's Selenium module documentation for the full reference.

 ### Cleaning things up